-Science Communication & Engagement in the National Parks, November 18-20, 2019, Monterey, California (2 days) – A science communication workshop with teams of researchers, resource managers, and interpretive staff from five Pacific Region parks.
+Science Communication & Interpretation in the National Parks, November 18-20, 2019, Monterey, California (2+ days) – A science communication workshop with teams of researchers, resource managers, and interpretive staff from five Pacific Region parks.

 SCS Communications Workshop, 2019, Acadia National Park, Maine (2.5 days) – This workshop convened 2018 and 2019 Second Century Stewardship Fellows, National Park Service and Schoodic Institute staff, Acadia Teacher Fellows, and partners for 2.5 days of communications training, practice, and planning.